ADGEfficiency/programming-resources/fundamentals/programming.md

 Seeing / feeling / fearing scope (project scope especially :)

 ## Reading code

-Read
+Read:

 - great writers write a lot, and read even more
 - so should a programmer
 - read your dependencies (pandas, numpy etc)

-Run
+Run:

 - use the software, understand inputs & outputs
 - examine high level structure - `tree` is useful here
 - dive into key sections & important data structures - look out for interesting code patterns to learn from

-Test
+Test:

 - write test cases to prove your understanding
 - perhaps these can even be added to the project test suite

-Importance of having control over your development environment
+Importance of having control over your development environment:

 - being able to use the operating system of your choice at work
 - being able to manage Python effectively on a remote machine
 - being able to do things that would be dangerous in production

-Further reading
+*Further reading*

 - [Read Code - Nemil Dalal](https://www.nemil.com/on-software-engineering/read-code.html)